Texas Department of Aging and Disability Services

 - On-Site Visit – This determination is made if there may be significant risk to the individual(s).
 On-site visits are conducted if it is determined that significant risk exists for one or more individuals.
 Risk assessment coordinators review the complaint with the WS&C manager or designee prior to scheduling an on-site visit.

-- Enter information into CARE Screen C25 Provider Location Type Modification (two screens).
+- For a new home, enter information into the Client Assignment and Registration System (CARE) Screen C25 Provider Location Type Modification (two screens).

 - Header Screen (first screen) – Enter the Component Code, Location Code, "A" for Add and press enter.